risk-first/website/software_project_scenario.md.md

 * Risk of litigation
 * etc.

 We've seen [in the example of hacks on LinkedIn and Ashley Maddison](https://www.acunetix.com/blog/articles/password-hashing-and-the-ashley-madison-hack/) that passwords were not held as hashes in the database.
 The problem is, at the time of implementing the password storage, the evaluation of the risk was low.
+Perhaps, the risk of not shipping quickly was deemed greater.

 However, as the number of users of the sites increased, the risk increased too, but there was no re-evaluation of the risk otherwise they would have addressed it.
-This was a _failure to update the [Internal Model](internal_model.md)_.
+This was a costly _failure to update the [Internal Model](internal_model.md)_.

-Once you model your risks, you can begin to quantify them.
+## Tacit and Explicit Modelling

+As we saw in the example of the [Dinner Party](welcome.md), creating an internal model is something _we just do_:  we have this functionality in our brains already.
+When we scale this up to a whole project team, we can expect the individuals on the project to continue to do this, but we might also want to consider _explicitly_ creating a [risk register for the whole project](https://en.wikipedia.org/wiki/Risk_register).

+Whether we do this explicitly or not, we are still individually following this model.